One building, two worlds: Bridging stubborn gap in Congress - WTMJ

 “This is a great example of finding common ground,” Cassidy said during a Wednesday meeting.
 “We’ve still got obstacles, let me just say that, but I am just hopeful that we can do this.”

 Their success is far from certain.
 Already, a group of 21 senators from both parties is working with the White House to finalize an infrastructure deal.
-White House press secretary Jen Psaki said Wednesday night that Biden’s senior staff had worked with a bipartisan group of senators and “made progress towards an outline of a potential agreement” on infrastructure.
-She said Biden has invited the group to the White House on Thursday.
+The senators reached a tentative framework for a deal Wednesday, and Biden invited members of the group to the White House on Thursday.

 In one of the bizarre truisms of Washington, as divided as Democrats and Republicans may be, the deeper split can often be between rank-and-file members of the House and Senate.
 They work in the same building but belong to chambers with different customs.